Construction Accident Lawyers in Anoka

-Lost wages.
-Claims for lost wages are not paid until you are off work because of the disability for three calendar days.
-If, however, you miss 10 calendar-days, you are paid for the entire time you missed work.
+- Lost wages: Claims for lost wages are not paid until you are off work because of the disability for three calendar days.
+If, however, you miss 10 calendar days, you are paid for the entire time you missed work.
 Calculating weekly wage and compensation is decided according to guides produced by the regulatory agency in charge.
-Contact the personal injury attorneys of Bold Hoffer Boyd Law Firm to discuss your specific situation.

-Medical costs.
-Employers are responsible for providing an injured worker with reasonable and necessary medical care or the supplies they need to cure or relieve the effects of the work-related injury.
-This includes the repair or replacement of a prosthesis or glasses, dentures, hearing aids, etc., and includes costs associated with obtaining medical care, among other things.
+- Medical costs: Employers are responsible for providing an injured worker with reasonable and necessary medical care or the supplies they need to cure or relieve the effects of a work-related injury.
+This includes the repair or replacement of a prosthesis, glasses, dentures, hearing aids, etc., and includes costs associated with obtaining medical care, among other things.

 While workers’ compensation insurance should cover medical bills and a portion of lost wages, these benefits are limited and do not cover all losses.
 It is important to find a good construction accident attorney to investigate potential claims against other parties.
 Also, sometimes workers’ compensation insurers deny legitimate benefits claims or will not pay medical bills that are related to the injury.